dschulten/openfaas-python-fullrequest/README.md

 OpenFaaS Python Flask Templates
 =============================================

-The Python Flask templates that make use of the incubator project [of-watchdog](https://github.com/openfaas-incubator/of-watchdog).
+The Python Flask templates that make use of the incubator project [of-watchdog](https://github.com/openfaas-incubator/of-watchdog), with simple support for multipart/form-data.
+Also see https://github.com/dschulten/python-flask-template/tree/multipart-form-data-support.

 Templates available in this repository:
 - python27-flask